Introducing Human Performance Science

 Stress physiology runs hotter for longer.

-Performance can continue for quite some time… but the biological cost gradually increases.
+Performance can continue for quite some time.

 Understanding this pattern requires looking beyond symptoms to the behaviour of the entire system.

-One reason these patterns often go unnoticed is that performance can remain high even while underlying strain accumulates.
+One reason these patterns go unnoticed is that performance can remain high even while underlying strain accumulates.

-The body is extremely capable of compensation.
 Under pressure, biological systems redistribute load in order to maintain function.

-This is why many high performers continue delivering results long after their recovery capacity has begun to narrow.
+This is why many high performers continue delivering results long after recovery capacity has begun to narrow.

-Over time this can manifest as:
+Over time this can appear as:

 lighter sleep during demanding periods

-recurrent muscle tension or headaches
+recurring muscle tension or headaches

-delayed recovery after intense work cycles
+slower recovery after intense work cycles

 increased reactivity under pressure

-In biology, stress is not inherently harmful.
+Stress is not inherently harmful.

-Within the right range, stress strengthens systems.
-Exercise builds muscle.
-Cognitive challenge builds expertise.
-Responsibility develops leadership capacity.
+Within the right range, stress actually strengthens systems.

 This beneficial zone is often described as the hormetic range, where stress stimulates adaptation rather than damage.

-Problems arise when demands exceed the system’s ability to recover.
-When that happens, the body does not collapse immediately.
-Instead, it compensates.
+Problems arise when demands repeatedly exceed the system’s ability to recover.

 Recovery becomes incomplete.